-Please note that frequency is not the only proxy for usefulness.
+Please note that the most common Chinese words are not necessarily the most useful ones.
 Other ways of accessing lists of useful characters and words include vocabulary lists from textbooks, standardised proficiency tests and more.
 For a discussion about that, please check the article below.

 In this article, I will only talk about frequency.

 The problem is that students, and sometimes teachers, have a simplistic view of what frequency lists are and what they can or should be used for.
-It’s easy to grab a list off the internet and use it as an absolute reference, believing it to show the most common components, characters and words.
+It’s easy to grab a list off the internet and use it as an absolute reference, believing it to show the most common Chinese words, characters and components.

 It probably does, but it’s important to remember that all frequency data is based on small fraction of all language.
 Here are some questions that many students never even consider: